-I am currently working toward a double-major in political science and International Relations with a minor in Psychology.
+I am currently working toward a double-major in Political Science and International Relations.
 I also study the Arabic language, which has so far been my favorite aspect of academic life.
 My overall goal is to become fluent in Arabic and study law.

 Feel free to reach out to me!
 I’d love to chat. email@example.com